evanwill/_drafts/_notes/ubuntu-gnome.md

 `sudo apt install arc-theme numix-gtk-theme numix-blue-gtk-theme numix-icon-theme moka-icon-theme faba-icon-theme elementary-icon-theme pocillo-icon-theme`

+Other themes can be installed via PPA or manually.
+I like [Pop theme](https://github.com/pop-os/gtk-theme) (instructions in the middle of the readme).

 ## Get Extensions

 The cool part of GNOME is the flexibility of using shell extensions to quickly add functionality to the desktop.